NavisCarrierSolutions/MACS3.API.Services/README.md

 ## Requirements

 * Your personal company account
-* Your company related API-Key
+* Your account related API-Key
-* Your company/vessel assignment (by IMO-Number)
+* Your account/vessel assignment (by IMO-Number)

 In order to request an account, please contact [service.macs3@navis.com](mailto:service.macs3@navis.com).